realitytracing/Reality-Tracing/human-foundations/reality-tracing-infinities-phenomenology.md

 > The mind searches for an edge.
 When no edge appears, it names the gap infinity.

+## Clarification: Formal Infinity Usually Knows Its Register

+This document is concerned primarily with **phenomenological infinity**.

+Formal infinities, such as mathematical infinities, usually announce their register.

+They live inside declared abstraction-spaces:

+- axioms
+- rules
+- proofs
+- notation
+- definitions
+- formal operations
+- model boundaries

+This does not make them unreal or unimportant.

+It means they are usually clamped by their own formal discipline.

+The danger addressed here is different.

+It appears when a felt unboundedness, moral demand, political urgency, institutional mandate, or sacred abstraction stops being treated as a bounded phenomenon and begins claiming authority over finite life.

+A concise formulation:

+> Formal infinity is dangerous mainly when it forgets its register.
+> Phenomenological infinity is dangerous when missing-boundary feeling becomes mandate.

+Another:

+> Infinity inside a proof is not the same as infinity inside a police power, moral demand, security doctrine, or political program.

+And another:

+> The problem is not infinity in abstraction-space.
+The problem is infinity escaping abstraction-space without a clamp.

 ## Purpose

 This document explains why finite beings can conceptualize, intuit, fear, desire, theorize, and abstract infinity despite being unable to fully instantiate or experience most infinite structures directly.